Conditions of entry

 Artists are responsible for paying all travel costs and expenses incurred if they wish to attend the Exhibition or Private View.

 Works selected for exhibition may be offered for sale.
 The Cumberland Pencil Company will levy 40% plus VAT commission on all works sold during the exhibitions or afterwards directly as a result of the Derwent Art Prize both at the exhibitions and on the website.
 Artists must make sure that their sale price includes the commission and, if applicable, VAT.
 Artists who are registered for VAT must ensure that they include their VAT number on the Entry Form.

-A red spot will be used to indicate to the public that the work is subject to sale.
+A red spot will be used to indicate to the public that the work is sold.
 The Cumberland Pencil Company will send official offers of sale by email to the artist.
 This will incorporate a statement summarising the details of the transaction.
 The Cumberland Pencil Company’s role is strictly limited to introducing the purchaser to the artist.
 The Cumberland Pencil Company does not act as the artist’s agent or partner, and has no authority to negotiate or conclude the sale of a work.